 Don’t Respond to Bogus Text Alerts

 Malicious actors manifest a sense of urgency to get you to act quickly, without thinking.
-We received the following text message last Thursday, on the US holiday of Thanksgiving: “Your Amazon account has been locked.
+We received the following text message recently: “Your Amazon account has been locked.
 Please update your billing information here: https://auth-myaccountnowcom/tVLJ…” See below screenshot.